-Information about the Master's Programme
+Information about the MA Programme in Library and Information Science

 - Study and Examination Regulations

 - Course Offerings